leeb003/shwcp/readme.txt

 = 3.3.1 =
 * Added Automatic role selection for new users
+* Event notes editor and some styling fixes for events

 = 3.3.0 =
 * Added print page for individual entries option